FirelyTeam/firely-docs-firely-server/security/accesscontrol.rst

 - Authentication: Prove your identification -- usually with a password, a certificate or some other (combination of) secret(s) owned by you.
 - Authorization: What are you allowed to read or change based on your identification?
 - Access Control Engine: Enforce the authorization in the context of a specific request.

+Note that Firely offers :ref:`feature_accesscontrol_firely_auth` as an OAuth2 provider that is optimized to use in the context of SMART on FHIR.

 Identification and Authentication
 ---------------------------------